Dedicated to saving lives, property, and environment through

 Chief Taylor has been with Abington Township Volunteer Fire Department Fire Department for over 29 years.
 He is responsible for overseeing all operations and ensuring that our department is always prepared to respond to emergencies.

-Assistant Chief Kaiser has over 34 years of experience in the fire service and 5 of those years of service have been with the Abington Township Volunteer Fire Department.
-He is responsible for overseeing the administrative tasks of the department and assisting the chief with operational duties.
+Steven Kaiser has over 34 years of experience in the fire service and 5 of those years of service have been with the Abington Township Volunteer Fire Department.
+He is responsible for advising Cheif Taylor and the other officers on administrative needs in the department and operational tasks.

 Lieutenant Boggs serves the Abington Township Volunteer Fire Department with 20 years of fire experience and 10 years of Paramedic experience.
 Her department responsibilities include Emergency Medical Services Training Officer and Equipment Coordinator.